ringcentral/engage-digital-api-docs/docs/basics/requests.md

 ### Scheme and hostname

-Request must be done with https scheme.
+Request must be done with HTTPS scheme.
 Hostname is determined from your application name.
-If your application name is "example", then the API hostname will be: example.api.engagement.dimelo.com.
+If your application name is "example," then the API hostname will be: `example.api.engagement.dimelo.com`.

 ### HTTP method

-As it is specified in API methods list, HTTP method can be GET, POST, PUT or DELETE.
+As it is specified in the API methods list, HTTP method can be GET, POST, PUT or DELETE.

 ### URL path

-All API paths is prefixed by `/1.0`.
+All API paths are prefixed by `/1.0`.
 This is the version of RingCX Digital Rest API.

 #### Multiple parameters